 Hiring a Felony DUI Attorney in Boise, ID

 If you have been charged with felony DUI in Boise, ID, you need to hire an experienced attorney at the earliest.
 A good attorney will have you put up an effective defense and seek minimum penalties.
-Here at Hooper Law Offices, we work with you through a felony DUI conviction.
+Here at Aaron Hooper, Attorney at Law, we work with you through a felony DUI conviction.
 Our lawyers can also help you if you have been found to be in violation of your IID usage terms.
 Contact us today to discuss your case in a free consultation.